New workshops for actors in hard times or looking for a new venture!

 We are surrounded by voiceover work everyday whether or not we realize it.
 Even that voice in the elevator that says “First floor, shoes!” was some bright-eyed bushy tailed young up-and-comer who wanted to be cut a small check.
 People don’t realize that not only are there so many types of work in this field, you may not have discovered what your niche is yet!
 Some people find themselves especially good at training videos, others record voiceovers for rodeos for a living, some people are surprised that they actually have a great voice for children’s audiobooks, etc. We’ll absolutely dive into the very different world of non-character driven commercial voiceover and all the unwritten rules therein, but we’ll also explore what’s often not discussed and how any one of us may break from the pack and find out that their specialty lies in something the rest of us may never even touch.
 (There’s plenty of work to go around in the world of voiceover.)

-While I’ve certainly found some success for myself in the form of a blooming career, donations are what allow me to keep coming back and prioritizing these classes if it means getting some mutual support during these difficult times, even if it’s $10-15, it all adds up and is very much appreciated!
+While I’ve certainly found some success for myself in the form of a blooming career, donations really help me keep coming back and take the time to pack these classes with more content and more research, it all adds up and is very much appreciated!

 You can send a payment to my PayPal, Venmo below or visit my Patreon!